 Hard inquiries are unavoidable if you want to apply for a loan or new credit card.
 Before making a new loan application, follow these guidelines:

 - Check credit reports for accuracy.
 Although Transunion, Experian, and Equifax share information, credit listings may differ from one bureau’s report to another.
 Check your reports for duplicate entries, someone else’s information on your report, and reporting errors.
-Inaccurate listings should be corrected before you apply for new credit.
-Here’s how to dispute incorrect information on your credit report.
+Inaccurate listings should be corrected BEFORE applying for new credit.

 - Unauthorized credit pulls.
 If your credit files were accessed without authorization, write to the creditor, state that you did not authorize them to pull your report, and request that the hard inquiry be removed.